Divide-Then-Rule: A Cluster-Driven Hierarchical Interpolator for Attribute-Missing Graphs: Introduction

 Based on these observations, there is an urgent need for a graph imputation scheme that supports hierarchical processing and is tailored to different types of attribute-missing nodes.
-To address this, we propose a novel approach, termed \textbf{D}ivide-\textbf{T}hen-\textbf{R}ule \textbf{G}raph \textbf{C}ompletion (DTRGC).
-The core idea of DTRGC is to iteratively impute nodes, starting with those having sufficient known neighborhood information, while using the imputed results as new knowledge and leveraging clustering information correct imputation errors.
-DTRGC consists of three main steps: First, Dynamic Cluster-aware Feature Propagation (DCFP) initializes missing node attributes and adjusts propagation weights based on the clustering structure.
+We propose a novel approach, termed \textbf{D}ivide-\textbf{T}hen-\textbf{R}ule \textbf{G}raph \textbf{C}ompletion (DTRGC), which iteratively imputes nodes by first processing those with sufficient known neighborhood information, treating the imputed results as new knowledge, and leveraging clustering information to correct imputation errors.
+DTRGC operates in three stages: First, Dynamic Cluster-aware Feature Propagation (DCFP) initializes missing node attributes and adjusts propagation weights based on the clustering structure.
 This enhances feature transmission among intra-cluster nodes and reduces interference from heterogeneous nodes.
-Next, Hierarchical Neighborhood-aware Imputation (HNAI) categorizes nodes into three types based on attribute completeness within their neighborhoods.
+Next, Hierarchical Neighborhood-Aware Imputation (HNAI) categorizes nodes into three types based on attribute completeness within their neighborhoods.
 It applies distinct imputation strategies to refine the imputation process.
 Finally, Hop-wise Representation Enhancement (HRE) enriches node representations by gradually expanding the neighborhood scope and integrating multi-hop information.

 The main contributions of our work are as follows: